Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 ## TBD 2023
 * Inclusion of digsite content.
+* Biped seats are now functional, meaning rideable bipeds are possible.
 * Backported [`screenshot_cubemap`](~scripting#functions-screenshot-cubemap) from H2 to H1.
 * Added a [weapon flag](~weapon#tag-field-weapon-flags-uses-3rd-person-camera) to use third person camera while holding it.
 * Added 4 new outer center anchors for HUD elements (usable in [hud_globals](~), [grenade_hud_interface](~), [unit_hud_interface](~), and [weapon_hud_interface](~)).